veronicachelu/veronicachelu.github.io/content/authors/admin/_index.md

 *** I am currently on the job market for postdoctoral or research scientist positions ***

-Don't hesitate to reach out if you think I would be a good addition to your lab or just chat about research! <a href="https://calendly.com/veronica-chelu" style="text-decoration: none"><i class="fas fa-thin fa-calendar-days" style="color: #1565c0;"></i></a>
+Don't hesitate to reach out if you think I would be a good addition to your lab or just chat about research!

+Schedule a meeting <a href="https://calendly.com/veronica-chelu" style="text-decoration: none"><i class="fas fa-thin fa-calendar-days" style="color: #1565c0;"></i></a>

 ------------------------------------------------------------------------------------